 If this sounds like you, help is here!
 Blind baking is really nothing more than letting the pie crust bake for a little while on its own before you add the filling.
-It’s an easy-peasy process made a even easier once you know a few key steps.
+It’s an easy process — especially once you know a few key steps.

-What is Blind Baking?
+What Is Blind Baking?

 When Do You Need to Blind Bake a Crust?

-There are two times when blind baking is necessary: when we’re making a custard pie or when the pie filling is unbaked.
-With a custard pie, like a Pumpkin Pie, the moisture in the filling can make the crust soggy before it has time to actually bake.
+There are two times when blind baking is necessary: When we’re making a custard pie or when the pie filling is unbaked.
+With a custard pie, like a pumpkin pie, the moisture in the filling can make the crust soggy before it has time to actually bake.
 Blind baking the crust until it’s half-baked helps the crust stay firm.
-With an unbaked filling, like with a French Silk Pie, blind baking just makes sure the crust is fully baked before you add the filling.
+With an unbaked filling, like with a French silk pie, blind baking just makes sure the crust is fully baked before you add the filling.